Mechanic · Crash Fairspin originals 13 min read

 -

-The Fairspin tfs crash build is the canonical reciprocal-distribution Crash mechanic at a Curaçao-licensed crypto-casino launched in 2018 by Direx N.V., with a feature no other audit-set Crash build publishes: every Fairspin tfs crash round outcome is written to a TRC-20 transaction log on the Tron blockchain in addition to the standard HMAC-SHA256 commit-reveal flow.
-We tested the fairness layer with first-hand sessions during the most recent 90-day audit cycle, captured server-seed hashes before each round, ran HMAC-SHA256 replay against Fairspin's published mapping, confirmed the Curaçao licence, and verified the on-chain log records against the explorer.
-The Fairspin tfs crash mechanic is structurally the same reciprocal-distribution Crash that every other audit-set Crash build runs; what differs is brand-side house-edge calibration, the on-chain recording layer, and the TFS token reward each wager generates.
+The Fairspin tfs crash build is the canonical reciprocal-distribution Crash mechanic at a Curaçao-licensed crypto-casino launched in 2018 by Direx N.V., with a feature no other coverage Crash build publishes: every Fairspin tfs crash round outcome is written to a TRC-20 transaction log on the Tron blockchain in addition to the standard HMAC-SHA256 commit-reveal flow.
+We tested the fairness layer with first-hand sessions during the audit cycle, captured server-seed hashes before each round, ran HMAC-SHA256 replay against Fairspin's published mapping, confirmed the Curaçao licence, and verified the on-chain log records against the explorer.
+The Fairspin tfs crash mechanic is structurally the same reciprocal-distribution Crash that every other coverage Crash build runs; what differs is brand-side house-edge calibration, the on-chain recording layer, and the TFS token reward each wager generates.

 If you have read the cross-brand cash-out math at the cash-out math walkthrough, the target-multiplier framework is familiar; this page is the Fairspin-specific Crash reproduction.
 For the TFS token economics that determine the per-bet uplift to effective return, see see the dossier.